 So using a static site engine was more an exercise in getting back to basics.
 I’ve used Wordpress and other blogging patforms.
 I’ve used a variety of flat file and database driven CMS’s.
-I’ve built from the ground up using Foundation, Skeleton and Bootstrap.
+I’ve built from the ground up using writing my own structure or using Foundation, Skeleton and Bootstrap.
 I’m not saying that any of those things are wrong.
 There’s no doubt in my mind that I wouldn’t have the comfort I do moving to a static site engine without having experienced the nuances of other systems.
 For me, I wanted to write more and I wanted to have fun learning something while doing it.
 Picking a toolset to allow that freedom to write and learn something new on the basics side of tech was very important to me.

 So, I’m using Hugo.
 It’s not the most popular static site engine and part of me is glad about that — I kind of like not following the crowd.
 The other engine I considered was Jekyll — which is a leader .
 But as someone who is learning about static site engines I found Hugo to be more intuitive in making those first steps.
 Hugo is blazingly fast and easy to work with.
 I don’t know of Jekyll’s speed as I didn’t give it much of a chance.
 Jekyll has a dependancy on Ruby on Rails.
 Hugo has a dependancy on the Go programming language.
 Both of these are relatively new areas for me, and to be honest about it, I’m taking a leap of faith in learning more about Go than Ruby.

 I’ve chosen the Tranquil Peak theme as a baseline to start this blog.